-The Sonnentag Foundation has established a scholarship program to assist children of Central Processing employees who plan to continue their education in college.
+The Sonnentag Foundation has established a scholarship program to assist children of Central Processing employees who plan to continue their education beyond high school.
 The program supports a wide range of educational options, including vocational and technical training, and associate and bachelor’s degrees.
-Students can apply for one $1,500 scholarship for full-time study at an accredited institution and in a field of study of the student’s choice.
+Students can apply for one $1,500 scholarship to be applied toward an accredited institution in a field of study of the student’s choice.

 Eligible students must be:

 A dependent child includes an unmarried, natural or legally adopted child, stepchild, and any other child for whom the employee has been appointed legal guardian.
 All applicants must be under the age of 24.
 Full-time study is defined as carrying a full course load for the entire upcoming academic year.
 Students must have received a high school diploma.
 Awards are for one year only.
 Each student can only submit one application for consideration.